EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusicApi/Readme.txt

     execution by setting a breakpoint in the Post method in Visual Studio.
 Also notice that you can maintain a whole set of different http requests in postman by clicking the '+' tab to create new ones, and then you can reuse the existing ones.
 14) Add the method 'Put' to the SongsController class.
 It lets you update an existing song.
-15) Test the Put method in postman like when testing the Post method, but switch to PUT, and also append '/1' to the url, such as
+15) Test the Put method in postman like when testing the Post method, but switch to PUT in the drop down, and also append the index of the record you intend to update, such as '/1' to the url, i.e. 'https://localhost:44344/api/songs/1'.
-    'https://localhost:44344/api/songs/1'.
     Like before, you need to provide a body, and make sure to use an existing id such as 0 or 1
 16) Add the method 'Delete' to the SongsController class.
 It lets you delete an existing song.
-17) Test the Put method in postman like when testing the Put method.
+17) Test the Delete method in postman like when testing the Put method.
 Remember to append the url with '/1'.
 Obviously you don't need a body in this case